qminer/qtopology/docs/std-nodes.md

 - `raw` - reads text as lines and emits messages with a single field `content` that contains raw text line form the file.
 - `json` - each non-empty line of the file contains a JSON serialized object.
-- `csv` - the first line contains a header and subsequent lines will contain a comma-separated list of matching values.
+- `csv` - the first line can contain a header and subsequent lines will contain a comma-separated list of matching values.
 The emited objects will contain properties with names from header and values from each line.
     - All fields are emited as strings.
     - Separator character by default is comma (",").
-This can, however, be changed with additional parameter `separator`.
+This can, however, be changed with additional parameter `csv_separator`.
-    - We can filter the emited fields inside messages by providing a list of allowed fields as `fields` paarmeter.
-This will result in messages that have only some of the fields from the CSV file present - this that are in this list.
-If there is a field in the list but it is not present in the CSV file, it will be ignored.
+    - Header line is optional.
+We can define a list of allowed fields with `csv_fields` parameter.
+If this setting is not present, the first line is assumed to be the header line that defines the fields of the emitted messages.

 > At the moment the implementation loads all data into memory first and then emits the messages.
 This is not suitable for larger files, so use this spout with care.